Chapter 9: Not So Easily Broken, Part 2

 Thorin took a few deep, ragged breathing, struggling with the pain.
 "How did it happen?" he asked, when he regained his voice.
 "I remember that he was hurt, but little more."

-"He hit his head.
+"He was knocked aside during the fight for Raven Hill.
 There was a great deal of blood, but no cracks in his skull or swelling in his brain.
 He suffered only a slight loss of memory, which" —his lips pursed— "he may recover, in time."

 "His memory?"
 Thorin said, alarmed.
 "What—does he not—"

-Thranduil hummed noncommittally, apparently disinterested in the names of Thorin's subjects.
+Thranduil hummed noncommittally.
 "If you were so concerned about the halfling's injuries, you might have asked him yourself.
 He stayed with you the night of the battle, as I recall.
 Were you too busy with kingly affairs to speak of anything else?"